 Named in honor of Galveston preservationist Ed Protz, Galveston Historical Foundation announces the Edward L. Protz Historic Preservation Internship, supported by the Mary Moody Northen Endowment.

 “We are very excited to be able to establish this terrific program to attract young men and women to the island to explore our history and architecture, to see our historic houses and commercial buildings, to climb a tall ship, to conserve valuable artifacts, to learn to make balusters for a historic porch, or analyze the next steps for historic preservation through planning or policy,” states GHF Executive Director, Dwayne Jones.
 “In a sense, we see this internship as a way to use Galveston as a laboratory and to build a wall of successful projects where interns learn to value history and architecture”.

-- Development of ideas and in-depth research on early Civil Rights efforts in Galveston as part of a larger African American story on the island
+- Development of concepts and in-depth research on early Civil Rights efforts in Galveston as part of a larger African American story on the island.

-GHF staff and board members will select interns each year.
-The selection committee will consider the merit of the proposal, ability, skills, and knowledge of the applicant to complete the proposed project.
-Familiarity with Galveston and commitment to complete a project that is beneficial to the island by furthering historic preservation.
+GHF staff and board members will select interns each year with giving consideration to the merit of the proposal, ability, skills, and knowledge of the applicant to complete the proposed project, familiarity with Galveston, and commitment to complete a project that is beneficial to the island by furthering historic preservation.

 ABOUT GALVESTON HISTORICAL FOUNDATION